-Made by Carol to keep the cat litter off my feet.
+My friend Carol made them for me to keep the cat litter off my feet.

-Somehow Jacob has still managed to stay by my side over the years even through all the crazy curveballs I send his way. ;) On the flip side, I absolutely enjoyed my time being single.
+Somehow Jacob has still managed to stay by my side over the years even through all the crazy curveballs I send his way.
+On the flip side, I absolutely enjoyed my time being single too.
 It was a great time for growth, travel, and pursuing every hobby.
 Life was simpler when you only had to decide things for yourself and not a family unit.

-Love watching the sunset and taking time to ask myself what am I thankful for.
+Love watching the sunset.
+It automatically makes me ask myself what am I thankful for.

-Having on in our place.
+Having one in our place.
+This is such a luxury in certain cities like NYC and LA.
 No more coin laundry or shared laundry.
-Also putting on warm clothes that just came out of the laundry!
+Also, don’t you love putting on warm, fresh clothes that just came out of the laundry!